Savor the Flavors: Experience the Culinary Delights of Latino Heritage Festivals

 History and Significance

 The Fiesta de la Asunción, or Feast of the Assumption, has its roots in Catholic tradition, marking the day when the Virgin Mary was taken into heaven.
 Celebrated on August 15th, this date is highlighted on many Catholic feast day calendars.
-But it’s more than just a religious observance; it’s a for communities to unite, celebrate, and honor their shared heritage.
+But it’s more than just a religious observance; it’s a time for communities to unite, , and honor their shared heritage.

 This festival is especially popular in Latin American countries, where the Virgin Mary holds a special place in many hearts.
 The day’s historical context resonates deeply, celebrating not just a religious event but also a rich tapestry of cultural traditions passed down through generations.